Yes-Theory-Fam/yestheory.family/README.md

 `yarn server:generate` - Generates backend source and packages using prisma.
 `yarn storybook` - Runs and opens the Storybook project.
 `yarn web:dev` - Runs the next frontend for development.
-`yarn web:generate` - Generates GraphQL types and hooks for the frontend.
+`yarn web:generate`* - Generates GraphQL types and hooks for the frontend.

+`*` - This script requires the backend to be running on `http://localhost:5000/graphql` because the code generator loads the schema directly from the server.

 ## `.env` files